Last revised: December 23, 2019

 A link for those who substitute the Epiphany (January 6) readings for this Sunday.

-In 2014, my thoughts on this passage began with questions: How is it that a guy is executed by the State, dying horribly on the Roman instrument of torture and death and then, within 50 years of this disgraceful ending, his followers are placing him at the beginning of time as the Creator of the universe?
+My thoughts on this passage begin with questions: How is it that a guy is executed by the State — dying horribly on the Roman instrument of torture and death — and then, within 50 years of this disgraceful ending, his followers are placing him at the beginning of time as the Creator of the universe?
 Executed on a cross . . . the Creator of all things.
 How does that transformation happen?
 I mean, really?
 These are such familiar ideas to our Christian faith.
 But have you ever really pondered how such a far-fetched transformation could ever take place?
 That someone duly and shamefully punished by death could become identified with the Creator of the universe?

 The 2014 sermon, “Testifying to the Light,” is one that I would put in a collection of representative sermons that articulate my faith perspective — which is fitting since it keys on John’s theme of personal testimony (see Exegetical Note #1 below).
 The sermon begins with the questions above with which I began these reflections, and then gives my personal testimony in three movements.
 The first involves the role Twelve Step spirituality has played in my life because of growing up in an alcoholic family, and the second the impact of a long-time colleague, Pastor Walter Hermanns, who had died of M.S. a month before.
 But the third is the heart of who I am because of having encountered Girard’s Mimetic Theory 20+ years ago.
 My personal testimony in my calling as a pastor, as a religious leader is this: “If we come to believe that God’s power of life is beginning to transform everything, to transform even all the powers of death into life, then that also includes our religion.”
 The irony of being a Christian religious leader is to help disciples of Jesus understand how he came to redeem religion.
 In fact: “My testimony is this: God coming to redeem our religion is the key to everything.”

 As I said above, Romans 8 portrays the children of God as having a special role in bringing about the New Creation.
-And I believe that a proper reading of Romans — one that I wish I had the time to undertake someday — would be to show that Paul’s struggle to understand the Law (nomos in Greek; Torah in Paul’s own Hebrew tongue) is precisely one of coming to understand the importance of religion in need of redemption as the key to a new humanity.
+And I believe that a proper reading of Romans would be to show that Paul’s struggle to understand the Law (nomos in Greek; Torah in Paul’s own Hebrew tongue) is precisely one of coming to understand the importance of religion in need of redemption as the key to a new humanity.

 A further complication in understanding our own history is how the Gospel is behind the transition to our true religions, which are now secular.
-We think we get around the downfalls of traditional religion by making our most cherished transcendent realities a function of the State, in separation from traditionally recognized religions.
+In this “Secular Age” of Western culture, we think we get around the downfalls of traditional religion by making our most cherished transcendent realities a function of the State, in separation from traditionally recognized religions.
 We have essentially replaced ‘old-time religion’ with secular religions.
 If I were to attempt the same jolt of John 1:17 in our contemporary American context, I might translate it as: “Economics indeed was given through Adam Smith and the founders of Free Market Capitalism; grace and truth came through Jesus Christ.”
 In my sermon, this perspective is represented in one question I raise: “What would it mean to our politics and economics if first in our priorities were something like making sure no one dies homeless and hungry on our streets?
 In other words, until we come to know a God in Jesus who is always about life and against death, will we ever clearly testify to knowing this God in our lives?”
+(Excellent on raising this question is Jim Wallis’ new book Christ in Crisis, in chapter 9, “The Discipleship Question,” which centers on Matthew 25:31-46.)

 In early 2014, the book I was highly recommending was Jean-Pierre Dupuy‘s The Mark of the Sacred.
 In it, he takes up our secular religions — science, politics, and economics — and shows how they still bear the mark of the Sacred as all religions before them.
 They are every bit in need of redemption as the law of Moses and the Christian religion.
 In fact, we are to the point that our survival depends on it, since these new secular religions have given us the ability to destroy ourselves.
 Like I said, “My testimony is this: God coming to redeem our religion is the key to everything.”